masesk/webapp-interface-manager/README.md

 * `title`: title of the app.
 Shown to the user in the menus and at the bottom and top bars.

-* `wdith`: width of the window that displays the url or React component.
+* `width`: width of the window that displays the url or React component.

 * `height`: height of the window that displays the url or React component.